Skip to main content

 4 mentions Positive Neutral Negative

-Character development in the game is notably lacking, with minimal growth for the protagonist, Frost, and little to no development for other characters.
+Character development in the game is notably lacking, with minimal growth or depth for the protagonist, Frost, and other characters.
 Additionally, the character design has been criticized for feeling outdated and reminiscent of older games like Timesplitters, which detracts from the overall experience.

 • “There really isn't much in the way of character development for Frost, much less for anyone else.”